 My Favorite Sights

 The Verona Card allows access to most of the city’s sights for a reasonable price, so I recommend looking into it to make the most out of this Verona city guide.
 You can purchase it for 24 or 48 hours, for 18 and 22 euros respectively, depending on your plans.
-You’ll find the card on sale at the train station or other attractions, and it offers access to most sights.
+You’ll find the card on sale at the train station or other attractions.
 However, wherever you buy it, do inquire about any additional service charges or fees at the point of sale and look into comparing your options price-wise.

 Verona’s open-air arena on Piazza Bra is impressive (see the main pic for this post above) – it’s up there with the Colosseum in terms of historical importance.
 In fact, this amphitheater actually predates its counterpart in Rome!
 The arena was built in the 1st century AD and remains one of the best-preserved Roman monuments of its kind, making it a must-see in any Verona city guide; it now serves as an opera theatre.
 Its pink-colored stone is characteristically Veronese and gives the monument an interesting color palette.
 I highly recommend a visit to appreciate its grandeur and imagine the gladiator fighting that once took place here!